praetoriani/Web-Components/README.md

 ### What's next?

 As I said at the beginning, this repo is still under construction.
 There is currently only one example.
 But there will gradually be more.
+<br><br>
-Examples of Web Components are located in the **Samples** folder.
-Each example has a <code>README.md</code> that includes some explanation about the Web Component Sample.
+Examples of Web Components are located in the **Samples** folder.<br>Each example has a <code>README.md</code> that includes some explanation about the Web Component Sample.
 <br><br>
 Feel free to download and play with the code example